 The map pulls up your current location, but you can also search for a city and download the map for offline use.

 Of course, nothing beats trying to learn at least a few phrases in the local language, but Google Translate can be extremely useful when traveling.
-I was really glad to have it when I got food poisoning in a small town in Spain and had to get medical help at a hospital where no one spoke English.
-Not only was I able to communicate with the hospital staff, but I was also able to read the doctor's prescription, and communicate with the pharmacist.
+I was really glad to have it when I had to go to a hospital in a small town in Spain where nobody spoke English, and don't know how I would have managed to get around China without it.

 This great free app features the ability to translate pictures, voices and even handwriting.

-This is probably the most visually appealing bucket list app ever created.
-It allows you to see categorized lists, view maps, and search thousands of destinations & experiences to create your own personalised travel bucket list.
+This is probably the most complete bucket list app created to date.
+It allows you to see categorized lists, view maps, and search thousands of destinations & experiences to create your own personalized travel bucket list.

 Each item has its own page with photos, ratings & tips from other users, a detailed description of the place/activity, links to articles that will give you more information about the destination, and a submenu of related items which you can also add to your list.